w3f/PSPs/PSPs/drafts/psp-22.md

 ```

 ### Errors
-Suggested methods don't return `Result` (except `before_received`).
-Instead, they panic.
+Suggested methods returns `Result`.
-This panic must be "revert with message" and  can contain one of the following messages:
+Methods will revert the transaction and return Result with Error from this list:

 ```rust
  /// PSP22Error